defold/defold.github.io/manuals/physics-joints.md

 ---
 brief: Defold supports joints for 2D physics.
 This manual explains how to create and work with joints.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Physics joints in Defold
+toc:
+- Joints
+- Creating joints
+- Destroying joints
-toc: '["Joints","Creating joints","Destroying joints","Reading from and updating joints","Get
+- Reading from and updating joints
-  joint reaction force and torque"]'
+- Get joint reaction force and torque
 ---

 # Joints